henrikstengaard/hstwb-installer/README.md

 6. Press CTRL+V to paste files.
 7. Close Windows Explorer window.

-## Example 6: Modify Retro Pie EmulationStation to show .uae files as roms
+### Tutorial 6: Modify Retro Pie EmulationStation to show .uae files as roms

-This example describes step by step how to modify Retro Pie EmulationStation to show .uae files as roms.
+This tutorial describes step by step how to modify Retro Pie EmulationStation to show .uae files as roms.

 The purpose of making this change is to launch different uae configurations directly from EmulationStation.
 Each uae configuration can be configured to run either a set of .adf or .hdf files.